 Thoracic outlet syndrome can present in specific athletes that engage in repetitive motions that involve extreme abduction and external rotation such as competitive swimmers.
 A classic presentation in a swimmer would be the athlete reporting pain, tightness, or numbness in the neck or shoulder area when their hand enters the water.
 Other athletes commonly susceptible to this repetitive motion are baseball, water polo, and tennis players.

-A patient’s complaint of thoracic outlet syndrome can be vague and have a wide range of symptoms depending on the etiology of the malady.
+Patient complaints of thoracic outlet syndrome can be vague and have a wide range of symptoms depending on the etiology of the malady.
 Nebulous pain is one of the most common complaints amongst all etiologies.
 Venous obstruction can present with upper extremity swelling, venous distention, and pain ranging from the hand to the forearm.
-Upper extremity deep venous thromboses (DVTs) can also present if venous thoracic outlet syndrome persists.
+Upper extremity deep venous thromboses (DVTs) can also be present if venous thoracic outlet syndrome persists.
 The arterial variant of thoracic outlet syndrome can appear with color changes in the upper extremity and diminished pulses.
 Due to collateral blood flow in the upper extremity, the symptoms can present insidiously and only appear in certain positions in which pressure increases.
-Neurogenic thoracic outlet syndrome, the most common etiology, presents due to compression of the brachial compressions.
+Neurogenic thoracic outlet syndrome, the most common etiology, presents due to compression of the brachial plexus.
 Similar to the other versions of TOS, vague pain is a common symptom.
 Atrophy of the intrinsic muscles of the hand can also occur, as well as weakness in the hand and neurologic sensory deficits.

 A neurological exam focused on the upper extremity is necessary to evaluate for nerve compression.
 Gilliatt-Sumner hand is a finding in which the abductor pollicis brevis and the hypothenar muscles become atrophied due to the nerve compression.